Cyber Hygiene: How to get buy-in from employees

 Not only does this put the business at risk but employees are impacted as well.
-Costly data breaches can lead to bankruptcy or closures, leaving staff suddenly unemployed.
+Costly security breaches can lead to bankruptcy or closures, leaving staff suddenly unemployed.

 Barriers to good cyber hygiene

-CISOs and security leaders must accept that getting employees to follow cyber hygiene recommendations is difficult.
-Human nature is very malleable, and not everyone is a security or technology expert.
+CISOs and security leaders must accept that getting employees to follow cyber hygiene best practices is difficult.
+Human nature is very malleable, and not everyone is an information security or technology expert.
 Forgetfulness, fatigue, and other structural barriers can introduce weaknesses in your first line of defense.

 5 tips to improve cyber hygiene

-Businesses need to address these three barriers when creating a strong cybersecurity strategy.
+Businesses need to address these three barriers when creating a strong cybersecurity framework.
 For example, the closer the reminder is to the decision, the more effective the reminder will be.
-Resolving fatigue means designing security implementations to make doing the right thing easier than doing the wrong thing.
-To understand those other structural barriers, we need to research what it is that compels people to make an improper choice, then tune our cybersecurity interfaces to guide people to make the safe choice.
+Resolving fatigue means designing security controls to make doing the right thing easier than doing the wrong thing.
+To understand those other structural barriers, we need to research what it is that compels people to make an improper choice, then tune and regularly update our cybersecurity interfaces to guide people to make the safe choice.

 Here are 5 tips to achieve company-wide buy-in and avoid poor cyber hygiene: